Updated: May 11, 2022

 vSphere Auto Deploy Stateless installation is supported in vSphere 7.
 Stateless deployments, while supported in vSphere 7, are not compatible with vSphere Lifecycle Manager.

 VMware is moving away from the support of SD cards and USB drives as boot media.
-ESXi Boot configuration with only SD card or USB drive, without any persistent device, is deprecated with vSphere 7 Update 3.
-In future vSphere releases, it will be an unsupported configuration.
+ESXi Boot configuration with only SD card or USB drive, without any persistent device, is not recommended with vSphere 7 Update 3.
 Customers are advised to move away from SD cards or USB drives completely.
 If that is not currently a feasible situation, please ensure a minimum of 8GB SD cards or USB drive is present and an additional minimum of 32 GB locally attached high endurance device available for ESX-OSData Partition.

 As explained earlier, customers should take all the actions that reduce IO requests sent to the SD card or a USB device, such as configuring /scratch partition on a persistent device, configuring network core dump, and enabling the toolsRamDisk option.
 In addition, customers should upgrade to the vSphere 7 Update 2c release or higher that contains fixes to USB and storage stack issues.